Nebulizers, Spray Chambers and Torches

 - Cone Spray (high solids)

 The concentric and fixed cross-flow are still the most common designs.
-The construction of both types is described in the following article by ICP expert Robert Thomas (see Figures 4 & 5):
+The construction of both types is described in the following article by an ICP expert (see Figures 4 & 5):

 ICP manufacturers will give you an option as to the type of nebulizer to use depending upon your analytical requirements and the instrumental design.